zumasys/docs/site/jbase/jql/jql-keyword-cross-reference/gt/README.md

-# EQ, EQUAL, =
+# GT, >

 <PageHeader />

-The **EQ** relational operator compares a field or EVAL expression against another field, EVAL expression or literal and checks for the first item being equal to the second.
+The **GT** relational operator is used to compare a field or EVAL expression with another field, EVAL expression or literal where the first item is greater than the second item.

 ## Syntax

 ```
-field EQ value
+field GT value
 ```

 where: